santtu/santtu.github.io/_posts/2014-03-12-ec2-spot-intro.md

 1. [Overview of spot instances and the spot instance market]({% post_url 2014-03-12-ec2-spot-instances %})
 2. [How to actually use spot instances]({% post_url 2014-03-19-ec2-spot-usage %})
-3. Why spot market exists, where do spot instances come from and what drives spot instance prices (in progress)
+3. [Why spot market exists, where do spot instances come from and what drives spot instance prices]({% post_url 2014-03-20-ec2-spot-market %})
 4. What can the spot market tell about AWS's capacity changes (in progress)

 Most of the information I'm going to present is collected from several